 Ben Moore, Composer

-The music of American composer Ben Moore has been performed by many leading singers including soprano Deborah Voigt, mezzo-sopranos Susan Graham and Frederica von Stade, tenors Lawrence Brownlee and Robert White, baritone Nathan Gunn and six-time Tony winner Audra McDonald.
+The music of American composer Ben Moore has been performed by many leading singers including soprano Deborah Voigt; mezzo-sopranos Susan Graham, Frederica von Stade, and Isabel Leonard; tenors Lawrence Brownlee and Robert White; baritone Nathan Gunn; and six-time Tony winner Audra McDonald.
 His work has been called “brilliant” and “gorgeously lyrical” by the New York Times while Opera News has praised the “easy tunefulness” and “romantic sweep” of his songs.

 Besides art song and opera Moore’s works include musical theatre, cabaret, chamber music, choral music and comedy material.
 In 2006 the Metropolitan Opera’s farewell gala for Joseph Volpe, broadcast nationally, featured two Moore songs, one for Deborah Voigt and one for Susan Graham.
 2006 also saw the release of the volume Ben Moore: 14 Songs published by G. Schirmer.
 Reviewing the album, Classical Singer Magazine wrote: “...you can find a breath of fresh air in the settings included in this volume...This composer is not afraid of the past, but rather embraces many of the most beautiful aspects of his artistic heritage while imbuing his work with its own personal colors and tones.”

 Born on January 2, 1960, in Syracuse, New York, Moore grew up in Clinton, New York and graduated from Hamilton College.
 With an MFA from The Parsons School of Design, Ben also pursues a career as a painter.